ansys/pyansys-dev-guide/README.rst

   project and libraries

-Web-based documentation is posted upon approval.
+Web-based documentation can be found in `PyAnsys Developer's Guide <https://dev.docs.pyansys.com>`_.

 A PDF version of this guide can be found in the release notes in `Releases
 <https://github.com/pyansys/about/releases>`_.